 Climate around Palar River

-.
+The average rainfall in the entire Palar river basin is low.
+This river basin used to suffer from frequent droughts.
+However, Karnataka and Tamil Nadu have mitigated frequent recurrence of droughts by developing innumerable minor and medium irrigation tanks.
 This has improved the availability of water for surface as well as ground water irrigations.
 As per the wet land atlas of India, the manmade wet lands are covering extensive area about 3 percent to 5 percent in the districts of Karnataka and Tamil Nadu covering Palar river basin.
 The Palar basin in Andhra Pradesh is not well covered by wet lands, which implies that the river water usage in Andhra Pradesh is not up to the mark, compared to Karnataka and Tamil Nadu.

 Places of Attraction around Palar River

-of Tamil Nadu is a historic temple located on the banks of the river.
+The most visited and popular places of attraction in and around Palar River are the temples.
+The Venugopalaswami Temple in the Kanchipuram district of Tamil Nadu is a historic temple located on the banks of the river.
 Other known important temples on the bank of the Palar River are the Vijayendra Swamy Temple in Bethamangala, Channakeshava Swamy temple, Someshwara Swamy Temple and Veerabadra Swamy Temple in Ramasagara.